Gabrielcarvfer/OpENer-lib/README.md

 The current objectives are to port OpENer to C++, reduce code coupling and add support to DeviceNET (using Linux's SocketCAN).

-Please don't be mad if I removed the original header of some files or their spin-off while working on the code.
+Please don't be mad if I removed the original header of some files or their spin-offs while working on the code.
 After it's ready I'm going to fix everything.